RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 **notify:** &lt;e-mail&gt;
 Specifies the email address to which notifications of changes to an object should be sent.

-**nserver:** <font color="orange">ripe-list of (&lt;domain-name&gt; | &lt;ipv4-address&gt;) OR &lt;domain-name&gt; [&lt;ipv4-address&gt; | &lt;ipv6-address&gt;]</font>
+**nserver:** &lt;domain-name&gt; [&lt;ipv4-address&gt; | &lt;ipv6-address&gt;]
-Specifies the name servers of the domain <font color="green">optionally fllorwed by a glue record</font>.
+Specifies the name servers of the domain optionally followed by a glue record.

 **org:** &lt;org-id&gt;

-This <font color="green">optional</font> attribute may be used in any object type.
+This optional attribute may be used in any object type.
 It references an existing **organisation** object representing the entity that holds the resource, (in the cases where the RIPE Database object represents an Internet resource).
 In other objects, it can be used to specify the business relations.
 The value of this attribute is the ID of the **organisation** object.
-It is <font color="orange">mandatory OR required</font> in the **inetnum** and **inet6num** objects with ALLOCATED-BY-RIR, ALLOCATED PA, ALLOCATED PI and ALLOCATED UNSPECIFIED <font color="green">status</font> values. <font color="green">It is optional in all other objects.</font>
+It is required in the **inetnum** and **inet6num** objects with ALLOCATED-BY-RIR, ALLOCATED PA, ALLOCATED PI and ALLOCATED UNSPECIFIED status values.
+It is optional in all other objects.

-The "org:" attribute is single-valued in the **inetnum**, **inet6num** and **aut-num** objects, and it is multi-valued in all other objects. <font color="green">The "org:" attribute is used to specify the holder of a resource in inetnum, inet6num and aut-num objects, thus it must be single-valued in them.
+The "org:" attribute is single-valued in the **inetnum**, **inet6num** and **aut-num** objects, and it is multi-valued in all other objects.
+The "org:" attribute is used to specify the holder of a resource in inetnum, inet6num and aut-num objects, thus it must be single-valued in them.
 In other objects, it specifies business relations (such as in a person object, where it can be used to specify the person's employer).
-In these other objects it can be multiple (in the person object example, a person might work for several companies).</font>
+In these other objects it can be multiple (in the person object example, a person might work for several companies).

 **org-name:** &lt;organisation-name&gt;

 Specifies the name of the organisation that this **organisation** object represents in the RIPE Database.
 This is an ASCII-only text attribute.
 This restriction is because the attribute is a look-up key and the RIPE Database protocol does not allow specifying character sets in queries.
-The user can put the name of the organisation in <font color="orange">non-ASCII or Latin 1</font> character sets in the "descr:" attribute if required.
+The user can put the name of the organisation in Latin 1 character sets in the "descr:" attribute if required.
 But any use of non-ASCII characters in any object may cause problems during the update process.

 **org-type:**